 The University is a modern institution - dynamic, research-led, engaged, and grounded in the traditions of liberal education.
-In 2021/2022, approximately 15,200 students from over 95 countries are enrolled in a range of programmes at undergraduate, masters and PhD level.
-Maynooth is Ireland's fastest-growing university, yet it retains a collegial campus culture that is central to its ability to bring significant interdisciplinary expertise to bear in tackling some of the most fundamental challenges facing society today.
+In 2022/2023, approximately 15,700 students from over 95 countries were enrolled in a range of programmes at undergraduate, masters and PhD level.
 MU has a distinctive disciplinary profile with research and teaching strengths in humanities and social sciences, science, electronic engineering, business, law and education.
 The University has major research institutes and centres in the areas of humanities; social sciences; mathematics, computation and communication; human health; business and service innovation; climate change; and Geocomputation.

-The University Strategic Plan 2018-22 builds on the institution's strengths and accomplishments, concentrating energy and resources on further development in research and postgraduate education.
-The strategy focuses on:
+The University Strategic Plan 2023-2028 builds on the institution's strengths and accomplishments. with a five-year focus on